Grimme slid Brìghde a stony look at supper when she raised her eyebrow in question. “Well?”

 “Have some wine,” she said playfully and filled his goblet from the pitcher sitting in front of her.
 “Ye’re more amusin’ with a few goblets in ye.”

-“You have a pitcher now?” he asked incredulously, noting that her brogue was quite thick, which meant she’d been drinking heavily.
-She only drank that deeply when she was very troubled.
+“You have a pitcher now?” he asked incredulously, noting that her brogue was quite thick, which made him wonder how much she’d had to drink.

 She looked in the pitcher, poured the rest into her cup, and signaled the servant for another, which was promptly placed in front of her.
 “Me da,” she said archly, “once said he could outdrink me three to one an’ still work as if he had not drunk at all.
 He couldn’t, an’ me moom ridiculed him endlessly fer it.
 He didn’t speak to me fer a month.
 That was a wonderful month.”

-Grimme closed his eyes and shook his head in helpless amusement.
+Grimme closed his eyes and shook his head.
 “Why has he not put you in the ground?
 Or your mother, for that fact?”

 “Hrmph.”
 Her emerald eyes darkened and she stuck a piece of meat in her mouth.
 “I’m nae sure,” she muttered after she’d washed it down with an entire goblet full of wine.
 Then she poured another.
 Drank that.
 And a third.
 “He once accused me o’ bein’ a spawn o’ Satan.
-Then he sent me flyin’ ’cross the room wi’the back o’ his hand.”
+Then he sent me flyin’ ’cross the room wi’the back of ’is hand.”

 Spawn of Satan.
 Grimme’s chest tightened a little, but this time he was careful not to show his discomfort.
 He wasn’t sure what his father had said to her, but clearly she knew that any talk of witchcraft or Satanic things unnerved him.
 “Is that why it was important to you to fall in with his plan to destroy MacFhionnlaigh whether you wanted to or not?”